apache/pulsar/site2/docs/functions-quickstart.md

   --name exclamation
 ```

-If you see `Deleted successfully` in the output, you've succesfully run, updated, and shut down functions running in cluster mode.
+When you see `Deleted successfully` in the output, you've successfully run, updated, and shut down functions running in cluster mode.

 ## Write and run a new function

-In order to write and run the [Python](functions-api.md#functions-for-python) function, you need to install a few dependencies.
+In order to write and run [Python](functions-api.md#functions-for-python) functions, you need to install some dependencies.

 ```bash
 $ pip install pulsar-client